Sarileru Neekevvaru Box Office 25 Days Worldwide Collections: Nearing The 250-Crore Mark!

 Sarileru Neekevvaru, the Sankranti release of superstar Mahesh Babu has already earned the blockbuster status at the box office, and is definitely a winner.
 The movie, which is directed by Anil Ravipudi has received immense love from the audiences, and has been called as the complete entertainment package.

-However, Sarileru Neekevvaru has slowed down a bit at the box office from the past few days, as it has been tough competition with the other Sankranti release of the year, Ala Vaikunthapurramloo.
-However, the Mahesh Babu starrer is still going strong at the box office and is inching towards the 250-crore mark when it completed the first 25 days of its release.
+However, Sarileru Neekevvaru has slowed down a bit at the box office from the past few days, as it's facing tough competition from the other Sankranti release of the year, Ala Vaikunthapurramloo.
+However, the Mahesh Babu starrer is still going strong at the box office and is inching towards the 250-crore mark.

 Here is the area-wise gross collection breakdown of Mahesh Babu's Sarileru Neekevvaru.
 Have a look....